TunnelBear ReviewPosted Nov. 18, 2018, 9:20 a.m. by Jonathan

 As surprising as it may be for some of you, this doesn’t mean that it falls under any data retention laws.

-TunnelBear exercises a no-logging policy which includes everything from connection times, login dates, to browser history and more.
+TunnelBear exercises a no-logging policy that includes everything from connection times, login dates, browser history and more.

 Unlike other services that come with incredibly slow customer service, your answers are answered quickly by the TunnelBear staff.